 Registration for the webinars is required.
 Log-in information will be sent upon registration.
 Send registration request to firstname.lastname@example.org

-- February 29-March 4: Staff review applications for completeness
+- February 26-March 3: Staff review applications for completeness

 - July: Award letters sent

-If applicants have questions, need assistance, or to inquire about available workshops/webinars, please contact anyone at the City of Alexandria's Office of the Arts, or email firstname.lastname@example.org.
-If reasonable accommodations are needed, please call (703) 746-5588; TTY (703) 838-4902.
+If you have questions about the City's Grant Program review the "Fiscal Year 2018 Frequently Asked Questions."
+If applicants have additional questions, need assistance, or wish to inquire about available workshops/webinars, please contact anyone at the City of Alexandria's Office of the Arts, or email firstname.lastname@example.org.
+If reasonable accommodations are needed, please call Cheryl Anne Colton, Regional Program Director, (703) 746-5565; TTY (703) 838-4902.

 - Alexandria Choral Society